 - Enhance and streamline the publication and distribution processes for all media.

 - Improve media distribution timeline to ensure our content is shared efficiently so it’s relevant to our target audience.

 - Amplify the success of our media content by allowing for ample time to analyze its impact and reach our audience.

 For instance, let’s say you're looking to create a media plan for your Facebook and Instagram social content.
 Your objective may be to streamline the content creation process in a timely fashion and then schedule posts on both platforms in advance.

 This way, you can ensure your posts are relevant to your audience.
 Consequently, that will help to boost engagement and stay on top of their minds.

 3. Create your media plan using a template.

 Now it’s time to make your media plan, but before jumping into templates, let’s go over what exactly a media plan is.

 It's not enough to simply do the planning and then assume everyone else is on the right page.
-You need to outline your strategy into a media plan document, you'll be able to ensure alignment on your team and keep all parties accountable.
+You need to outline your strategy in a media plan document.
+When you do that, you'll be able to ensure alignment on your team and keep all parties accountable.